ErezBiren/StockdivClient/README.md

 This project is developed using Quasar, built on Vue 3.
 You can read more here -> https://quasar.dev/.<br/>
 To see what components are available for you, open the Vue Components menu on the left.<br/>

-Click here -> https://trello.com/b/5eNi2iFk/stockdiv to view all current/future tasks of development.
+Click here -> https://poll.ly/pAQ1KeZI5F2FFnNqpFFF to suggest or upvote a feature request

 ### Start the app in development mode